safenetforum-community/NTracking/README.md

 ```

 then delete the current dashboard in grafana and re add the one from the git hub if the script changes the dashboard will change with it.

+also its advisable to log into influx and delete the bucket called telegraf to clear out old data incase there is breaking changes
+after deleting telegraf create a new bucket called telegraf for the new data to be stored in.